 Survival Distribution

 The 1940 wheat penny mintage data shows significant production differences across facilities.
-Philadelphia produced 586.8 million coins but has the lowest survival rate at 0.002%, with only 12,000 specimens remaining in collectible condition.
+Philadelphia produced 586.8 million coins — ranking as the 6th highest single-year output in the entire wheat cent series — yet has the lowest survival rate at just 0.002%, with PCGS estimating only about 12,000 specimens remain in collectible condition.
+Of those survivors, roughly half qualify as “gem” quality at MS65 or above.

 Also Read: 100 Most Valuable Indian Head Penny Coins Worth Money (1859 – 1909)